 Both my husband and I started this coaching journey for ourselves and our children.
 It was a time for us to move forward and gain back the 6 years we lost because of the challenges we were facing.

-Seeing the positive impact on ourselves, we realised how coaching should be a human right, so no-one would ever feel alone or judged and be able to move towards realizing their dreams at their full potential and capacity..
+Seeing the positive impact on ourselves, we realized how coaching should be a human right, so no-one would ever feel alone or judged and be able to move towards realizing their dreams at their full potential and capacity..

 We discovered our vocation to coach people, partners, parents and leaders and decided to found LEA Growing People.